 Philosophy designs incomprehensible systems, design prettifies what has already been made.
 The one is occupied with meaningless depth, the other with unnecessary surface.
 So do the two complement each other in their superfluousness?
 In any case, they come too late when it comes to shaping our reality.

 Landecker Democracy Fellow Thomas Arnold will be in dialogue with Dr. Dr. Florian Arnold, research associate at the State Academy for Visual Arts in Stuttgart about philosophy and design.
 In particular, they will address the questions “what are they” and “should we get rid of them?”
 This event is part of the Praktisch Philosophie! series and Thomas’s Alfred Landecker Democracy Fellowship project and it will take place on May 20, 2021 at 8:00 pm CEST / 2:00 pm EDT.
 You can find more information about the event here.

 Dr. Dr. Florian Arnold, research associate at the Staatliche Akademie der Bildenden Künste Stuttgart.

 Dr. Thomas Arnold, research associate at the Department of Philosophy, University of Heidelberg.

-Thomas is one of thirty Alfred Landecker Democracy Fellows.
+Thomas is one of thirty Landecker Democracy Fellows.
 This Fellowship, a collaboration between the Alfred Landecker Foundation and Humanity in Action, was created to strengthen a new generation of leaders whose approaches to political and social challenges can become catalysts for democratic placemaking and community building.
 Read more about the Fellowship here.